OkDaniel/OkDaniel/README.md

 - Hello World, I’m @OkDaniel
-- 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning Java for college
+- 🌱 I’m currently in college
 - 💞️ I’m looking to collaborate on anything to help others
 - 📫 How to reach me?
 Just email me! danijim4884@gmail.com